GaddamGoutham235/Assessment/README.md

   ## Project Overview

-  This project involves a comprehensive sales analysis using SQL and Power BI to create an interactive dashboard.
+  This project involves a comprehensive sales analysis using MySQL and Power BI to create an interactive dashboard.
 The dashboard provides key insights into sales performance, transaction patterns, customer behavior, and product performance.